Medires Publishers - Article

 Copyright:

-© 2023 Sam Vaknin.
-This is an open-access article distributed under the terms of The Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.
+© 2023 Sam Vaknin, this is an open-access article distributed under the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.

 • Received Date: 15-03-2023